freyamade/github-user-languages/README.md

 Click the badge to be taken to the web store page for this plugin!

-*It's currently giving me 404s but I feel like that's a temporary thing probably*

 ### Firefox
 Firefox version is planned but currently not even started, although I doubt there'll be much to change.